bneukom/UnrealSnow/README.md

 # How to Use

-The main Actor used by the simulation is the [SnowSimulationActor](https://github.com/bneukom/snowsimulation/blob/master/Source/SnowSimulation/Simulation/SnowSimulationActor.cpp).

 ## Digital Elevation Model

 The first step is importing a digital elevation model.
 An easy way to generate an artificial digital is to use a tool such as [World Machine](http://www.world-machine.com/).
 See https://wiki.unrealengine.com/World_Machine_to_Unreal_Engine_4_-_In_Depth_Guide for a guide on how to import a digital elevation model into the Unreal Engine.

+## Simulation Actor

+The main Actor used by the simulation is the [SnowSimulationActor](https://github.com/bneukom/snowsimulation/blob/master/Source/SnowSimulation/Simulation/SnowSimulationActor.cpp).
+In the construction script of the SnowSimulationActor the simulation type must be set (as can be seen in the B_SnowSimulationActor Blueprint).
+The Simulation Actor uses the first Landscape Actor in the scene for the simulation.

 ## Climate Data

+Furthermore the SnowSimulationActor needs a climate data provider component.
 Climate data is globally available and comes in various data formats.
 Currently supported sources are:

 1. MeteoSwiss
 2. WorldClim